coneheadlarry/MicroserviceA/README.md

 ## Receiving Data from the Microservice

 Appon successful processing, the service returns the JSON representation of the CSV data.
+If you use example code for a request the JSON will be saved in the specified path.

 ### Example Response
 ```